Death of Amber Tuccaro: Criticism of RCMP investigation

-On 4 September 2010, a press release from the RCMP said they did not believe Tuccaro was in any danger.
+On 4 September 2010, a press release from the Royal Canadian Mounted Police (RCMP) said they did not believe Tuccaro was in any danger.
 The family felt the RCMP were not taking her disappearance seriously, and that investigators were biased by stereotypes about Indigenous women.

 After Tuccaro's remains were found on 1 September 2012, her family said police rarely shared updates about the murder investigation.
 Tuccaro's brother, Paul Tuccaro, was told by police that they had waited a year before releasing the audio of Tuccaro and the unknown man to the public and media.

 Tuccaro's family filed a complaint with the Civilian Review and Complaints Commission for the Royal Canadian Mounted Police in 2014.
 After conducting their independent review of the RCMP's investigation, the Commission released a 120-page report in August 2018.
 The report concluded that the RCMP's investigation was "deficient in that various members were either not properly trained or did not adhere to their training and that various members did not comply with procedures and guidelines."

 The report also found that the RCMP did not begin investigating Tuccaro's disappearance until a month after she was reported missing.
 Police initially told her family that Tuccaro was "probably out partying" and that they needed to wait 24 hours before initiating a missing person's investigation.
 It also took four months for RCMP officers investigating the disappearance to conduct any interviews, which the commission described as "unreasonable and unexplained."

 Tuccaro was eventually listed as a missing person, but was quickly removed from the list based on unconfirmed, alleged sightings.
 She was put back on the list on 23 September 2010, but no apology was made to the family for having removed her in the first place.
 The Commission's report stated that removing Tuccaro from the missing persons database was an "erroneous decision."

 The RCMP was heavily criticized for not contacting or interviewing a woman who travelled with Tuccaro from Fort McMurray to Edmonton.
 This person, whose name was redacted in the report, was never considered a person of interest.

 A suitcase with Tuccaro's belongings was also accidentally destroyed by investigators after they recovered it from her Nisku motel room.
 The report said a constable and corporal with the Leduc RCMP detachment, whose names were redacted, "failed to properly follow policy or reasonable investigative practices for securing seized property."

 Deputy Commissioner Curtis Zablocki apologized to the family 11 months after the report was released on 25 July 2019 and said the RCMP's investigation "was not our best work."
 The family rejected Zablocki's apology.